-This position is primarily based at Maria de los Santos Health Center, with some limited remote work.
+This position is primarily based on site, with some limited remote work.
 Applicants will need access to a phone and internet connection for remote work, a laptop will be provided.
 MLCP staff who are working on site have all received COVID vaccinations.

 QUALIFICATIONS: PLA seeks a candidate for the position of MLCP Attorney with the following qualifications:

 · Law degree and admission to a PA Bar, or a willingness to take the PA bar exam (when available).
 Candidates of all levels will be considered.